Hampered by scandals, Wells Fargo’s profits stagnate

 The San Francisco-based bank said it earned a profit of $6.06 billion in the last three months of a year, or $1.21 per share.
 That is down from $6.15 billion, or $1.16 per share, in the same period a year earlier.
 The results did beat analysts’ expectations, who were looking for Wells to earn $1.19 a share.

 Wells Fargo has been in a multi-year attempt to turn itself around after years of scandals in nearly every part of its business.
-Federal regulators have fined the bank billions of dollars for violating consumer protection laws, and the Federal Reserve has restrained Wells Fargo from growing any larger than its current size until the bank can prove it’s a better-run company.
+Federal regulators have fined the bank billions of dollars for violating consumer protection laws, and the Federal Reserve a year ago restrained Wells Fargo from growing any larger than its current size until the bank can prove it’s a better-run company.

-The restraints have put a hamper on the ability of Wells Fargo to grow profits in the past year.
+The restraints have put a hamper on the ability of Wells Fargo to increase its profits in the past year.
 The bank saw its total loans fall slightly from a year ago, and deposits were also down slightly.
-That’s notable because in a growing economy, a bank the size of Wells Fargo would typically be growing both deposits and assets, just like its competition.

 Most Read Business Stories